Pastel-Prince/Chemistry-Notes/Lesson notes markdown.md

 **Electronegativity**
 ```
 The e- attracting power of an atom.
+AKA; How much an atom wants to gain an electron.

 as you go across the ptable, core charge increases.
 Therefore:
   ∴ attraction between nucleus and valence electrons increases.